anniekvandijk/alpacashow-admin-app/src/documents/to-do.md

 # General
 * [X] - epics - as many as I can think of
 * [X] - userstories - not all, start with one epic and finish some businessvalue first!
-* [X] - Scenario's - same as userstories, not all at ones, things can change when first part of the software is being developed
+* [X] - Scenario's (put into Cucumber automated test runs) - same as userstories, not all at one.
 * [X] - high level application picture > frontend - backend - database
 * [X] - high level project structure
 * [X] - add to GIT, add to Travis